 SO WHAT IF YOUR NEIGHBOR BUGS YOU?

 All right, you never committed misdeeds.
 I did, however, and I remember my neighbor Rick, who would run to his parents at the drop of a hat.
-One July 4th, he told them I was responsible for some shenanigans that resulted in his burning his eyebrows off – I won’t go into details – and I was only saved because I happened to be 500 miles away at summer camp at the time.
+One July 4th, he told them I was responsible for some shenanigans that resulted in his burning his eyebrows off – I won’t go into details (but it involved gunpowder Rick had obtained by cutting open 12-gauge shotgun shells).
+I escaped liability only because I happened to be 500 miles away at summer camp at the time.

 Even then, his parents blamed me.

 Some people never grow out of that urge to tattle and whine.
 When they become adults, they like to call the police, complain to the zoning people, and even sue.
 Many times, they complain about conduct that is legal (or nearly so), but merely bothersome: the neighbor puts her garbage out early, or shovels his walks late or not at all, or never weeds the garden, or parks his truck on the street, or his boat in the yard…